msht/FGM-NW/README.md

 1.  "eFGMstructure.m", "pFGMstructure.m" & "sFGMstructure.m"

-    These codes will create the lammps struct files required for both the tensile and vibrational tests in seperate folders for each NW.
+    These codes will create the lammps structure files named 'struct' required for both the tensile and vibrational tests in seperate folders for each NW.

 2.  "tensile.in" and "vibration.in"